hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 ### Restoring the Sherpa overcloud {#sherparest}

-Use the following steps to restore the seed VM:
+Use the following steps to restore the Sherpa overcloud:

-1. Log in the seed VM host.
+1. Log in to the seed cloud host.

 2. Change to the `/root/work/tripleo/tripleo-incubator/scripts/` directory: